mattsalt/national-rail-darwin/README.md

 Similar to getDepartureBoard but shows arrivals within the next two hours.
 Options:
-'filter': Only show trains that have called at the supplied station.
+'destination': Only show trains that have called at the supplied station.
 'rows': Maximum number of services to retrieve.

 #### getArrivalsBoardWithDetails